-Outdoor activities will be held in the shade and in screened areas as far as possible.
+On hot, sunny days outdoor activities will be held in the shade and in screened areas as far as possible.
 The setting will try to avoid being outdoors in the middle of the day and children will be encouraged to drink water regularly.
 Children who do not wish to go outside should be allowed to stay indoors.
 Children wishing to return indoors to the playroom from outside should be able to do so.